US Annual Enrollment for 2018 --

 If you haven't received a packet, call the Benefits Center. http://www.hpalumni.org/contacts#Medical

-HP's phrase "Pre-2003 HP Medical Program" refers to the year when HP's retiree medical program was redesigned.
-If you retired in 2003 or later, you may qualify for the Pre-2003 program -- depending on your length of service and other factors.
+HP's confusing phrase "Pre-2003 HP Medical Program" refers to the year in which HP's US retiree medical program was redesigned -- not the year you retired.
+Regardless of when you retired, depending on your length of service and other factors, you may qualify for the US "Pre-2003" program.
 Details: http://www.hpalumni.org/Pre2003

 Get the information you need online: